CodyTolene/Unicorn-Pi/README.md

 2. Download and install the Thonny IDE from the [official website][url-thonny].
    > ![Info][img-info] This allows us to write and run Python code on the Raspberry Pi Pico.
 3. Open Thonny and connect your Raspberry Pi Pico to your computer using a USB cable.
 4. On the left hand side you should see the file explorer for your Raspberry Pi Pico.
-Drag and drop the Python scripts from this repository into the file explorer, with `main.py` being at the top/root directory.
+Drag and drop all the files from the `scripts` folder in this repository to the root directory of your Raspberry Pi Pico.
 5. Unplug and replug your Raspberry Pi Pico to restart the device.

 The file `main.py` will automatically run when the Raspberry Pi Pico is powered on.